arackaf/mongo-graphql-starter/README.md

 ### Nested object and array filters

 For nested arrays or objects, you can pass a filter with the name of the field, that's of the same form as the corresponding type's normal filters.
-For arrays, whatever you pass in will be translated into [`$elemMatch`](https://docs.mongodb.com/manual/reference/operator/query/elemMatch/), which means the record will have to have at least one array member which matches all of your criteria to be returned.
+For arrays, whatever you pass in will be translated into [`$elemMatch`](https://docs.mongodb.com/manual/reference/operator/query/elemMatch/), which means the record will have to have at least one array member which matches all of your criteria for it to be returned.
 Similarly, for nested objects the record will have to have an object value which matches all criteria to be returned.

 For example